dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     when client code uses a different value (e.g., for rx or tx addresses).
 This mistake caused some groups last year to waste over an hour.

+  - If you've finished init (and your dump matches the staff), but you can't tx/rx/ack anything, make sure you're setting the CE pin correctly (it's a GPIO pin, so you have to control it manually)

 NOTE: The code is currently setup so that all the tests *should* pass if you just run `make check`.